 It appears that your Scanley indexes have become frobnicated.
 We saw this problem back in July, and J. Random posted a solution at http://blahblahblah/blah.
 Below is a more complete description of how to unfrobnicate your indexes, based on J. Random's instructions but extending them a bit: 1.
 Shut down the Scanley server.
 2. Become the user the Scanley server normally runs as.
 3. As that user, run the 'defrobnicate' program on the indexes.
 4. Run Scanley by hand to see if the indexes work now.
 5. Restart the server.

 (In an ideal world, it would be possible to attach a note to the old post, saying that there is newer information available and pointing to the new post.
-However, I don't know of any archiving software that offers an "obsoleted by" feature, perhaps because it would be mildly tricky to implement in a way that doesn't violate the archives' integrity as a verbatim record.
+However, I don't know of any archiving software that offers an "obsoleted by" tag.
 This is another reason why creating dedicated web pages with answers to common questions is a good idea.)

 Archives are probably most often searched for answers to technical questions, but their importance to the project goes well beyond that.
 If a project's formal guidelines are its statutory law, the archives are its common law: a record of all decisions made and how they were arrived at.
 In any recurring discussion, it's pretty much obligatory nowadays to start with an archive search.
 This allows you to begin the discussion with a summary of the current state of things, anticipate objections, prepare rebuttals, and possibly discover angles you hadn't thought of.
 Also, the other participants will expect you to have done an archive search.
 Even if the previous discussions went nowhere, you should include pointers to them when you re-raise the topic, so people can see for themselves a) that they went nowhere, and b) that you did your homework, and therefore are probably saying something now that has not been said before.